Shelley Lynn Thornton: Reaction to the decision overturning Roe

 Following the 2022 U.S. Supreme Court decision that overturned Roe, Thornton released a statement speaking out against the decision.
-In a statement to ABC News, Thornton indicated that she worries the Dobbs ruling could foreshadow future turmoil.
-Through her spokesperson, she told ABC News that "too many times has a woman's choice, voice, and individual freedom been decided for her by others.
+In her statement, Thornton said that she worries the Dobbs ruling could foreshadow future turmoil, saying that "too many times has a woman's choice, voice, and individual freedom been decided for her by others.
 Being that I am bound to the center of Roe v.
 Wade, I have a unique perspective on this matter."
 She added, "I believe that the decision to have an abortion is a private, medical choice that should be between a woman, her family, and her doctor.
 We have lived in times of uncertainty and insecurity before, but to have such a fundamental right taken away and this ruling be overturned concerns me of what lies ahead."